AndrewLam20083992/Wordle-Clone/readme.md

 > 4. If the letter is correct but the position is wrong, it will output 'O'
 > 5. An incorrect letter will output '_'
 > 6. Letters can be used multiple times for different guesses
+> 7. The word of the day changes everyday.
+The user effectively has a 24h time limit

 #### Game play
 > ❗️Provide clear instructions on how game play proceeds
+> 1. Users will be told they have 6 attempts to guess the word of the day
+> 2. The word of the day will be secretly selected
+> 3. The user guesses a valid English word
+> 4. X, O or _ will be displayed where appropriate
+> 5. Game ends when the word of the day is guessed or attempts reach 6
+> 6. Display final score

 ## Developer Documentation